 The couple's dance will alternate between different dances/styles from year to year.
-This year's dance will be a Mazurka with the same base rules as have been previously established.

-Entry Limit: One couple per school: (Couple is eligible to also participate in Folk Dance.)
-Costumes (Tracht):
+Entry Limit: Two couples per school: (Couples are eligible to also participate in Folk Dance.)
+Couples must consist of 4 separate contestants, when entering 2 pairs.